SELab-2/Dr-Trottoir-4/readme/authorisation.md

 ### Object based permissions

 - `OwnerOfBuilding` (global + object): checks if the user is a syndic and if he owns the building
+- `OwnsAccount` (object): checks if the user tries to access his own user info

 ## Protected endpoints
 For all these views, `IsAuthenticated` is required.
 Therefor we only mention the interesting permissions here.